 Center for Atypical Language Interpreting (CALI)

-Northeastern University’s American Sign Language Program was awarded a U.S. Department of Education Rehabilitation Services Administration grant for $2 million to establish the Center for Atypical Language Interpreting (CALI).
-The project will address the growing demand for interpreters with specialized skills to serve Deaf and DeafBlind persons with atypical language.
+Northeastern University’s American Sign Language and Interpreting Education Program was awarded a U.S. Department of Education Rehabilitation Services Administration grant for $2.1 million to build on the successes of the Center for Atypical Language Interpreting (CALI).
+The project addresses the growing demand for interpreters with specialized skills to serve Deaf and DeafBlind persons with atypical language.

-The team includes Diana Doucette, Director; Erica Kramer, Project Coordinator; individual consultants; and a partner network of agencies and programs serving interpreters and individuals who are Deaf and DeafBlind.
+The team includes Diana Doucette, Director; Dawn Whitcher Project Coordinator; individual consultants; and a partner network of agencies and programs serving interpreters and individuals who are Deaf and DeafBlind.